CIS565-Fall-2019/Project3-CUDA-Path-Tracer/README.md

 </p>

 5. AntiALiasing: We use anti-aliasing, a technique used to add greater realism to a digital image by smoothing jagged edges on curved lines and diagonals.
-We do this by randomly dhifting the ray location per pixel instead of the center.
+We do this by randomly shifting the ray location per pixel instead of the center.

 <p align="center">
     <img src="img/aa.PNG" width="600"/>